 Explore the many attractions in Bergen

 It is very relaxing to just take a stroll in the city’s harbor, enjoy the seafood and admire the unique architecture of Bryggen.
-If you wish to see more, other points of interests include:
+If you wish to see more, other points of interest include:

-- Hanseatiske Museum: A museum was built in 1704 and it is a wood building with a more in-depth introduction of the Hanseatic League development and history; especially dried cod, and the “Hanseatic” beer that was produced at that time with en eagle on its label.
+- Hanseatiske Museum: A museum was built in 1704 and it is a wood building with a more in-depth introduction of the Hanseatic League development and history; especially dried cod, and the “Hanseatic” beer that was produced at that time with an eagle on its label.

 - Torgallmenningen: the main shopping street in the city.